pymc-devs/pymc/docs/source/distribution_implementation.md

    (given a user-specified size) by introspection of the `ndim_supp` and `ndim_params` attributes.
 However, the default method may not work for more complex distributions.
-In that case, custom `_shape_from_params` (and less probably (?) `_infer_shape`) should also be implemented in the new `RandomVariable` class.
-One simple example is seen in the [MultinomialRV](https://github.com/aesara-devs/aesara/blob/3a3adaee3b8ceccff6d0208996f117fcd5e5eb6f/aesara/tensor/random/basic.py#L518-L521) where it was necessary to specify the `rep_param_idx` so that the `default_shape_from_params` helper method could do its job.
+In that case, custom `_shape_from_params` (and less probably, `_infer_shape`) should also be implemented in the new `RandomVariable` class.
+One simple example is seen in the {MultinomialRV}`pymc3.distributions.multivariate.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_shape_from_params` helper method could do its job.
 In more complex cases, it may not be possible to make use of the default helper,